 You can trust in the experience and expertise of our engineering team as every member is required to attend all the necessary training courses available from the world-leading manufacturers of the products we supply, as well as updating and refreshing their knowledge whenever appropriate.

-Our team are authorised dealers and offer maintenance, service, and repairs to the following manufacturers: A-dec, Acteon, Belmont, Bien Air, Cattani, Durr, MK-Dent, Fedesa, MGF, NSK, Planmeca, Vatech and W&H.
+Our team are authorised dealers and offer maintenance, service, and repairs to the following manufacturers: A-dec, Acteon, Bambi, Belmont, Bien Air, Cattani, Durr, MK-Dent, Fedesa, Melag, MGF, Neodent, NSK, Planmeca, Vatech and W&H.

 Please enquire with our customer support team about service and repairs of other manufacturer brands as well.